-The FMCSA guidelines require the following types of tests to be performed:
+The Act\FMCSA guidelines requires the following types of test be performed under the Federal guidelines:

-1. Pre-Employment, Promotional or Transfer Testing

-Pre-employment testing will occur after the applicant has been provided a conditional offer of employment.
-A pre-employment candidate must produce a verified negative drug test result prior to first performing a safety-sensitive duty.
-If the test is cancelled, the individual must re-take and successfully pass the test prior to being hired.
+1. Pre-Employment, Promotional or Transfer Testing Pre-employment testing will occur after the applicant has been provided a conditional offer of employment.
+A pre-employment candidate must produce a verified negative drug test result prior to performing a safety sensitive duty.
+If the test is cancelled, the individual must re-take and successfully pass the test prior to the performance of a safety sensitive function.

-Employees who are being transferred or promoted from a non-safety-sensitive position to a safety-sensitive position will be required to undergo drug-testing.
-Employees who are currently employed in a safety-sensitive position seeking transfer or promotion to another safety-sensitive position will not be required to undergo further testing.
-Employees who have not performed a safety-sensitive function for 30 consecutive calendar days, and who have not been subject to random testing, shall undergo drug testing prior to returning to a safety sensitive position.
+Employees who are being transferred or promoted from a non-safety sensitive position to a safety-sensitive position will be required to undergo drug testing.
+Employees who are currently employed in a safety sensitive position seeking transfer or promotion to another safety sensitive position will not be required to undergo further testing.
+Employees who have not performed a safety sensitive function for 30 consecutive calendars days, and who have not been subject to random testing, shall undergo drug testing prior to returning to a safety sensitive position.
 Employees who have returned to work, but are performing duty in a non-safety-sensitive function (i.e. light duty) shall remain in the pool and subject to testing.
-Employees who have not performed in a safety-sensitive capacity for 30 consecutive days and are awaiting clearance after undergoing a return to work drug test, shall be assigned to a non-safety-sensitive function at their regular rate of compensation.
+Employees who have not performed in a safety sensitive capacity for 30 consecutive days and are awaiting clearance after undergoing a return to work drug test, shall be assigned to a non-safety sensitive function at their regular rate of compensation.